Insiders Buying These 4 Penny Stocks - Benzinga

 [TODAY ONLY] Get 2 fully researched, winning options trade alerts sent straight to your inbox and SMS from full-time trader Nic Chahine!
 Click Here Now to Get Started!

-US crude oil futures surged to their strongest levels since 2008 early this morning, amid the risk of Western ban on Russia’s oil imports.
+US stock futures traded lower this morning after the Dow Jones gained more than 650 points on Wednesday.
 Investors, meanwhile, focused on some notable insider trades

 When insiders purchase or sell shares, it indicates their confidence or concern around the company's prospects.
 Investors and traders interested in penny stocks can consider this a factor in their overall investment or trading decision.